JaberQezelbash/DEQ-KAN/README.md

 ## Introduction & Background

-This work motivates the design of **DEQ-KAN** by contrasting traditional multilayer perceptrons (MLPs) with Kolmogorov-Arnold Networks (KANs) and highlighting the benefits of implicit infinite-depth architectures (DEQs).
+This work motivates the design of **DEQ-KAN** by contrasting traditional multilayer perceptrons (MLPs) with KANs and highlighting the benefits of implicit infinite-depth architectures (DEQs).
 For a full introduction and background, please refer to the detailed section:
 [Introduction & Background](https://github.com/JaberQezelbash/DEQ-KAN/blob/main/codes/Introduction.md)

 ---